 Are speed limits useless?
 It’s difficult to say with any certainty.
 What is clear, according to the FHWA, is the laws of physics, which prove beyond doubt that speed and crash severity are inextricably linked.
 Even if speed limits don’t seem rational, they’re still a good idea.

-A conviction for speeding costs at least $150 plus up to $93 in court fees, and carries three points on your license.
+A conviction for speeding costs at least $150 plus a mandatory surcharge of up to $93, and carries three points on your license.
 It can also increase your insurance premiums by hundreds of dollars.
 If you or a loved one has been caught speeding, it is imperative that you consult an attorney to help you avoid the costs associated with a ticket.
 The lawyers of the Rosenblum Law Firm are skilled New York traffic ticket attorneys who are experienced in handling tickets for speeding as well as other driving-related offenses.
 Call 888-203-2619 or email the Rosenblum Law Firm today for a free consultation about your case.